liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 Modules
 ~~~~~~~

 A module is a SCSS file.
-Each widget must have its own module
+Each widget should have its own module
 including its states and modifiers.
 Multiple base objects may be
 included in a single module if they are closely related.
 The same goes
 for layout, variables, and mixins.
 Adjustments must go into separate